Management (MGMT)

 Prereq: Junior classification or above and BUSAD 2030

 Introduces the important topics of diversity, equity, and inclusion in organizations.
 Focuses on understanding dimensions of diversity and the importance of inclusion; effectively managing legal, ethical, media, and marketing issues in this area; and managing organizational change initiatives in this area.
 Builds students' abilities to work within and lead diverse teams and organizations and develops critical thinking about one's identity and equality of opportunity in organizations.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall, Spring)

 Credits: 3.
 Contact Hours: Lecture 3.